TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/webhooks/webhook-templates/format.md

 - `downlink-queued`: The path to which downlink queued status will be sent.
 Can contain template fields.
 - `downlink-queue-invalidated`: The path to which downlink queue invalidated event will be sent.
 Can contain template fields.
 This is only used when the upstream platform carries out LoRaWAN `FRMPayload` encryption.
 - `location-solved`: The path to which the location of the device will be sent when resolved.
 Can contain template fields.
+- `service-data`: The path to which the data from integrations is sent.
+Data from services such as LoRa Cloud DAS and GLS will be sent here, for example.
+Can contain template fields.

 {{< note >}} Not all of the messages types must be handled by the service.
 By omitting the field in the `paths` object, the message type will be disabled in the final webhook and the related messages will not be passed to the endpoint. {{</ note >}}